 The following page is an imaginative example of suspenseful disrobing from the story “Birthday Suits” (page 74).
 Bob (Loxie’s brother-in-law) and Eric (Loxie’s dad) are compelled to visit Koala Bay Bares naturist resort for family reasons.
 While there, they remain dressed, but they lose a bet to Mungo regarding his spear-fishing abilities.
 In the scenes below, Bob complies with the “nude up” outcome of the bet, but Eric has refused, for which he was chased off-scene by an agitated emu.
 Meanwhile, Maurice is Bob’s co-worker, a fact that speaks, in the middle panel below, to many people’s concern of “What if I see someone I know?”

 As Bob hikes through the outback looking for Eric (who has taken refuge up a tree), he discovers the joy of nude movement in nature.
 Eric does eventually remove his clothes, but only due to the emu’s belligerence.
 Losing a fishing bet with an emu as enforcer – where else but Koala Bay Bares?

-But just as compelling and creative are Stephen’s forays into the fantasy worlds of naturist gnomes and fairies (“Enchanted”), vitamin-D-craving vampires, and the mysterious were-nudist (“Tales to Scare Your Pants Off”).
-Stephen’s amazing art and story-telling know-how can easily move beyond (FAR beyond) the nerves of the first-time nudist, without abandoning portrayal of the exuberant epiphanies of naturism.
+But just as compelling and creative are Crowley’s forays into the fantasy worlds of naturist gnomes and fairies (“Enchanted”), vitamin-D-craving vampires, and the mysterious were-nudist (“Tales to Scare Your Pants Off”).
+Her amazing art and story-telling know-how can easily move beyond (FAR beyond) the nerves of the first-time nudist, without abandoning portrayal of the exuberant epiphanies of naturism.